Identification & Tracing

 Our customisable white-label software solutions (mobile, computer and IoT) enable machine-to-machine interaction between sensors, processing units, databases, blockchain and smart contracts.
 They are complemented by a convenient user interface.Continue Reading

-Foodcoin is a crypto-token built on top of Ethereum used for creation and validation of smart contracts between different actors in food supply chains.
+FoodCoin is an Ethereum-based cryptocurrency used for creation and validation of smart contracts between different actors in food supply chains.
 It will power our system that will enable an unprecedented level of insights into food quality & safety.Continue Reading

 What We Can Offer